 2. Related work

-[14][15]Sanchez-Garcia et al. performed a study on the diagnostic accuracy of questionnaire-based screening tools for autism spectrum disorder (ASD) in toddlers [16].
-The authors reviewed several studies and used the Bayesian model to estimate the overall accuracy of ASD screening tools was moderate, their pooled sensitivity was 0.72, and the specificity was 0.98, which showed consistent statistically significant results to screen autism at 14–36 months.
-They concluded that although the accuracy of ASD screening tools is not perfect, they can be used to identify toddlers at risk for ASD and should be considered as part of a comprehensive assessment process.
+While questionnaires such as M-Chat have become an integral part of the assessment process for ASD, their accuracy is limited due to the subjective nature of responses from parents or caregivers.
+Consequently, The American Academy of Pediatrics advocates for a more comprehensive evaluation, including developmental, behavioral, and cognitive assessments to conclusively diagnose ASD.[14]

+Considering the technical complexities associated with questionnaire-based methods, numerous studies have investigated alternative approaches using artificial intelligence algorithms in order to enhance the screening process.
+For example, Thabtah et al. proposed a computational intelligence approach that incorporated machine learning algorithms to analyze data gathered through questionnaire-based screening tools.
+The findings revealed that the proposed method was proficient in accurately detecting characteristics of autism compared to traditional methods.[15]

-The main disadvantage of the traditional screening/diagnosis tools is in their need for experts to run them.
+[16]The main disadvantage of the traditional screening/diagnosis tools is in their need for experts to run them.
 Furthermore, the questionnaire-based or observation-based methods rely on the person handling them.
 Thus, they suffer from inaccuracy and bias in answering questions or in observations.
-Addressing these challenges, several studies focused on developing methods to observe ASD symptoms automatically using biomarkers or behavioral markers.
+To address these challenges, several studies focused on developing methods to observe ASD symptoms automatically using biomarkers or behavioral markers.

 That is why machine learning-based methods have been heavily approached in the past decade.
 For instance, Kohli Kar et al. conducted a scoping review to examine the role of intelligent technologies in the early detection of ASD.
 The findings suggest that intelligent technologies can be used to detect ASD at an early stage with high accuracy[17].
 Additionally, studies like Belen, R. A. J. et al. examine behavioral data applications in ASD screening.
 In their systematic review, they reviewed a total of 33 studies that used computer vision techniques to screen children with ASD Results showed that computer vision techniques had been used to measure facial expressions, body language, and social interactions in ASD .
 The authors concluded that computer vision has the potential to effectively analyze behavioral markers[18].
 Acknowledging the reliability of using AI-based methods in ASD screening, Song, D. Y. et al. literature review examines the use of AI in ASD screening, and results indicate AI can improve accuracy and efficiency in the screening and diagnosis of ASD.
 They studied the application of AI technologies with novel observational data in ASD screening and reported an average accuracy of 88%, average sensitivity of 86%, and an average specificity of 88%[19].

+Table 1. comparison between different ASD screening methods and their accuracy, sensitivity, and specificity